ietf-gitwg/using-github/draft-thomson-github-bcp.md

 encountered in the past.

-## Integrated Tools: GitLab and Git
+## Distributed Version Control Systems

 Different version control systems are a critical component of software engineering and are quite useful also for document editing.
-The IETF datatracker can currently provide an subversion repository for each Working Group for its version control system, but git is also possible.

-Git is a distributed version control system and both GitLab and GitHub are based around git.
+Git is a distributed version control system .
 Each instance of a repository contains a number of revisions.
 Each revision stores the complete state of a set of files.
 Users are able to create new revisions in their copy of a repository and share revisions between copies of repositories.

-GitLab provides a simplified and integrated interface to not only git, but also provides basic user management, an issue tracker, associated wiki, project hosting, and more.
-GitLab is a commercial integrated software product that can be hosted and run by different organizations; a community version is also available.

 ## GitHub: Community Outreach

 GitHub is a service operated at [https://github.com/](https://github.com/).
 GitHub provides a centralized store for git repositories.
-GitHub is freely accessible on the open Internet, albeit currently only via IPv4.
+GitHub is freely accessible on the open Internet (see {{shame}}), albeit currently only via IPv4.

+GitHub provides a simplified and integrated interface to not only git, but also provides basic user management, an issue tracker, associated wiki, project hosting, and other features.

 There are a large number of projects at GitHub and associated a very large community of contributors.
 One way in which some IETF Working Groups have seen